walfredcutaran/pyTube/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Choose a YouTube Video you want to download.
+Copy the Video Link.
+Paste it in the given Text Box.
+Click Download.
+Basic Details are Presented.
+Download. <br>

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please see images folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>